DE0CH/de0ch.github.io/_posts/2021-08-14-russell-paradox.md

 # A Small Universe

 Looking at the universal set directly can be quite daunting and disorientating because it's infinite in size.
 So we will start with a smaller "universal" set.
 We will prove that the universal set contains more than 5 elements.
-(If you are familiar with Cantor's diagonal argument, you may skip to A Large Universe)
+(If you are familiar with Cantor's diagonal argument, you may skip to the section A Large Universe)

 No duh, you say.
 But stick with me, if we meticulously examine the underlying logic for our intuition, we can apply the similar logic to a bigger case where intuition fails.